andrejrs/Object-Oriented-PHP/README.md

 # Object-Oriented PHP

 I have prepared this small documentation for future colleagues in the company where I am employed.
 But why not share it with everyone :).
-Slowly but surely introduces the reader into the world of object programming.
+Slowly but surely introduces into the world of object programming.

 Some languages from the beginning were designed as object-oriented, with [PHP](http://php.net) it was not the case.
 In its beginnings, PHP was a procedural script language dedicated exclusively to web applications.
 As time passed, the community sought the introduction of object-oriented concepts into the language, which was done by the release of PHP version 4.